-Example 1: Emily has two Friends at a Problem.
-One of them is 3 with 2 power, the other is 4 with 2 power.
-The Problem's requirements are 4 , so she can confront the Problem and score a point.
+Example 1: Emily has two Friends at an opponent's Problem.
+One of them is with 2 power, the other is (9) with 2 power.
+The Problem's requirements are (19), so she can confront the Problem and score a point.